vladcosorg/action-s3-cloudfront-smart-deploy/README.md

 ## Motivation

-The available actions are using a simple yet inneficient approach that invalidates the changes using a precise 1 file -> 1 invalidation request approach, which potentiall can result in a quite large monthly bill, provided that your project is updated frequently and got a lot of files (exactly the case at my company).
+The available actions are using a simple yet inefficient approach that invalidates the changes using a precise 1 file -> 1 invalidation request approach, which potentially can result in a quite large monthly bill, provided that your project is updated frequently and has a lot of files (exactly the case at my company).
 Another approach is to issue general, root invalidations like `/*` which would cause the consumers of your app to redownload the assets which did not actually change.